Pokémon fan games: Legal issues

 Headquarters of The Pokémon Company (left) and Nintendo (right).
 Both companies have taken down many fan-made Pokémon games in the past.

 The Pokémon Company and Nintendo have attempted to target modifications done to Pokémon games, with newer entries in the series including more anti-modification measures in an attempt to curb hacking.
-Legal action is frequently threatened against both modifications of both fan games and modifications of pre-existing Pokémon games though companies have been stated to be more neutral against minor alterations, and do not go after many games directly.
+Legal action is frequently threatened against both fan games and modifications of pre-existing Pokémon games though companies have been stated to be more neutral against minor alterations, and do not go after many games directly.
 IP media strategist Alex Tutty, in an interview with Wired, stated that Nintendo often took action on fangames in order to avoid a given franchise's IP from eroding, as not taking action toward the infringement caused by fan-games would be seen as negligence toward the IP on the part of the company.
 Lawyer Ryan Morrison, in an interview with PC Gamer, additionally suggested that having a free alternative to paid releases in the form of fan-made Pokémon games threatened sales of Pokémon products.
 Don McGowan, a former lawyer who worked for The Pokémon Company, stated that he would monitor games that received coverage in the press, though he would often not engage with a given fan-made game on a legal basis until the game received monetary funding.
 The producer of the Pokémon games, Junichi Masuda, commented on fan-made games, stating that "I see a lot of people on Twitter [sending me] different takes [on Pokémon]...
 If I see that you are having fun creating things, or working on an art project...working on game development, we kind of share that feeling [of appreciation]."
 Masuda encouraged individuals who worked on these projects to apply to work on production of official Pokémon games.

 Due to the prominence of video sharing sites such as YouTube and Twitch, fan produced games receive more publicity than they did in the past.
 This publicity has led to an increase in games being shut down by both Nintendo and The Pokémon Company, with notable examples including the fan-game Pokémon Uranium and the ROM hack Pokémon Prism, the latter of which received a cease and desist a few days prior to its release.
 The website Relic Castle, a major forum and website for fan-made Pokémon games, was taken down by Nintendo and The Pokémon Company in 2024 due to issues of copyright.

 The increased risks of legal issues have led to many creators of fan-made games attempting to "play it safe" in regards to promoting their games.
 ROM hacking communities additionally try to clamp down on the sharing of pirated copies of Pokémon games to use as a base for ROM hacking, often encouraging the purchase of official copies to use instead.
 Sharing modified games proves difficult due to the inability to share copies of official Pokémon games, both altered and unaltered, as well as due to difficulties with many game systems' firmware.